NPravesh2005/EIGENVALUES-AND-EIGENVECTORS/README.md

 ### Step 2: Use py.array() to create list from the given equations

-### Step 3: Using the np.linalg.eig(),  we get two results (first is eigenvalue and second is eigenvector) of the given matrix.
+### Step 3: Using the py.linalg.eig(),  we get two results (first is eigenvalue and second is eigenvector) of the given matrix.

 ### Step 4: Run the program to get the output